microsoft/optimization-insights/opt-insights-overview.md

 Select each insight to view:

 - Detailed description of the performance bug insight.
-- Recommendations on fixing the performance issue.
+- Recommendations on how to fix the performance issue.

 ![Screenshot showing the description and recommendations associated with one of the insights](./extras/overview-images/opt-insights-2.png)